wp-plugins/participants-database/readme.txt

 You can use the [pdb_list] shortcode to show the records on your site.
 Just put the shortcode where you want it to show up.
 You can set the number of records to show per page (yes, it's paginated!) with the 'list_limit' setting, also the CSS class to wrap the table in with the 'class' setting...like this: [pdb_list list_limit=10 class=memberlist]

 Which columns get included is determined on the fields management page, just set the "display_column" value to order the columns as you like.
+You can alos set the columns to display in the shortcode by including a list of the names (not Titles!) of the fields you want to show in the order you want to show them: [pdb_list fields="last_name, city, email, photo"]

 You can now filter and sort the list that is displayed with 3 new variables in the shortcode: see the next section.